 Where do you live?

-Minnesota has been my home the past 18 years.
+Minnesota has been my home over 20 years.
 My husband and I currently live in downtown St. Paul, and I absolutely love this city.

 For our health.
 Scientific studies seem to point to plant-eating for maximizing health benefits and lowering the risk of developing various diseases.
 I also like the idea that our diet makes sense for the health of our planet as well.

-Have you noticed any change since you started the plant-based diet?
+Have you noticed any change since you started the mostly plant-based diet?